Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 Brightness: LED vs QLED vs OLED

-Since LED TVs use backlights, they can get about twice as bright as OLED TVs.
-But, if you want the brightest TV, you should get a QLED TV because their quantum dot filter will also boost the light output of colors compared to regular LED TVs.
+LED TVs have powerful backlights that make them about twice as bright as OLED TVs.
+But, if you want the brightest TV, you should get a QLED TV because the quantum dot filter will also boost the light output of colors compared to regular LED TVs.

 (Image Source: Samsung)

-TV brightness is measured in “nits.”
-OLED TVs have a peak brightness of around 500-800 nits, while LED TVs can have a peak brightness of 1,000-2,000 nits.
-This also means that LED TVs are better at handling HDR (high-dynamic range) content, which improves the color and contrast of an image.
+The brightness of TVs, smartphones, and other digital screens is measured in “nits.”
+OLED TVs usually have a peak brightness of around 500-800 nits, while LED TVs have a peak brightness of 1,000-2,000 nits, and QLED TVs can get up to 4,000 nits.

 Winner: QLED